Key Takeaways

 The underlying message often contradicts the stated intentions, creating confusion and frustration for those on the receiving end.

-One of the most recognizable passive-aggressive behaviors is the silent treatment: deliberately ignoring someone or minimizing communication as punishment.
+One of the most recognizable passive-aggressive behaviors is the silent treatment, which is deliberately ignoring someone or minimizing communication as punishment.

 This behavior goes beyond needing space after an argument; it’s a calculated withdrawal of emotional presence meant to cause distress.
 Someone using this tactic might physically remain in the space but become emotionally unavailable, answering questions with one-word responses or avoiding eye contact.